exakat/php-dictionary/dictionary/paradigm.ini.rst

 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Paradigm","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 06 Feb 2026 09:52:45 +0000","dateModified":"Fri, 06 Feb 2026 09:52:45 +0000","description":"A programming paradigm is basically a style or way of thinking about how the code is written","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Paradigm.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Paradigm","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sat, 07 Feb 2026 21:05:35 +0000","dateModified":"Sat, 07 Feb 2026 21:05:35 +0000","description":"A programming paradigm is basically a style or way of thinking about how the code is written","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Paradigm.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Paradigm
 --------

 A programming paradigm is basically a style or way of thinking about how the code is written.
-It’s not a specific language—more like a philosophy that guides how code is structured, how problems are solved, and how data and behavior are organized.
+It’s not a specific language, more like a philosophy that guides how code is structured, how problems are solved, and how data and behavior are organized.